Montgomery County, Kentucky

 What genealogical records can I find in the Montgomery County Courthouse?

 Researchers frequently overlook the great importance of Montgomery County court, probate, and land records data as a useful resource of ancestry and genealogy information.
-Buried away in Maryland courthouses and archives everywhere are the ambitions and frustrations of countless Maryland residents.
+Buried away in Kentucky courthouses and archives everywhere are the ambitions and frustrations of countless Kentucky residents.

-- Montgomery County Register of Wills/ Orphan’s Court Clerk
+- Montgomery County Clerk of the Circuit Court

 - BLM Land Records

-Montgomery County, MD Societies and Family History Resources
+Montgomery County, KY Societies and Family History Resources

-What genealogical and historical societies, archives, museums, associations and libraries are available for Montgomery County, MD?
+What genealogical and historical societies, archives, museums, associations and libraries are available for Montgomery County, KY?

 A list of Montgomery County Historical and Genealogical Societies, Libraries, Archives.
-See also list of Statewide Maryland Archives, Historical & Genealogical Societies.
+See also list of Statewide Kentucky Archives, Historical & Genealogical Societies.

-Where can I connect with other Montgomery County, MD Researchers through message boards and forums?
+Where can I connect with other Montgomery County, KY Researchers through message boards and forums?

-What other genealogical resources are available in Montgomery County, MD?
+What other genealogical resources are available in Montgomery County, KY?

 The following are web links to Genealogy, Records and Resources pertaining to Montgomery County.
-A majority of these genealogy links fall into 3 categories: Business Sites, Personal Sites or Organization Sites.
+These genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
 Some have free access some have to have a payment.
-This is simply a listing that has been gathered or submitted.
-I do not recommend or promote one genealogy site above another.
+This is basically a collection that has been gathered or submitted.
+I do not endorse or promote one genealogy site over another.